Alecrim/AlecrimCoreData/README.md

 ## Using attributes and closure parameters

-Implementation, docs and tests are in progress at this moment (develop branch).
-A code generator utility is planned too.
+Implementation, docs and tests are in progress at this moment.
+A code generator utility is in internal beta and will be available soon.

-The master branch (without attributes and closure parameters) contains the last stable release.

----
+## Branches and contribution

+- master - The production branch.
+Clone or fork this repository for the latest copy.
+- develop - The active development branch.
+[Pull requests](https://help.github.com/articles/creating-a-pull-request) should be directed to this branch.

+If you want to contribute, please feel free to fork the repository and send pull requests with your fixes, suggestions and additions. :-)

 ## Inspired and based on

 - [MagicalRecord](https://github.com/magicalpanda/MagicalRecord)
 - [QueryKit](https://github.com/QueryKit/QueryKit)

-## Contribute

-If you want to contribute, please feel free to fork the repository and send pull requests with your suggestions and additions. :-)

 ---